 I’m on the Royal Caribbean Vision of the Seas and like most cruise ships of this size we docked when the sparrows were farting at the port of Civitavecchia, about an hour and half by road from Rome.

-Since I wrote this post I have met a New Zealand man who has been living in Rome with his Italian wife for 15 years and runs Weka Tours, so you can book tailored tours with him here.
+Since I wrote this post I have met a New Zealand man who has been living in Rome for 20 years and runs Weka Tours, so you can book tailored tours with him here.

 Here’s my post on the amazing Colosseum and five quirky facts I learned about gladiators fixing matches, gates called vomitoria and that missing part of the upper wall…